Moease the American Alligator

 Moease and Chopper still remain in the exhibit.
 Some days visitors have difficulty seeing them beacuse as alligators do, they have wallowed in the muddy bank to form a huge mud hole that they absolutely love.
-It's been fun watching this once tiny little reptile gradually grow to be almost 11 feet long and close to 900 pounds.
+It's been fun watching this once tiny little reptile gradually grow to be almost 9 feet long and around 600 pounds.
 But it's even more satisfying to see that you've improved an animal's life.

 You can see Moease and Chopper located in Louisiana Habitat at the Alexandria Zoo.